user12xxxxxx/myosa-demo/black-box.md

 ### **1. Analog Noise Generator Circuit**

 Electronic noise in MOSFETs is naturally stochastic.
-- Circuit Design: The Drain (D) terminal is connected to +5V using a 2kΩ pull-up resistor.
-- Input: A 1kHz frequency pulse signal with an amplitude of 4V is applied at the Gate (G).
+Circuit Design: The Drain (D) terminal is connected to +3.3V using a 2kΩ pull-up resistor.
+Input: A random value from 0 to 255 using dacWrite(25, esp_random() & 0xFF); function is applied at the Gate (G) from the DAC pin 25 of MYOSA Motherboard through a small gate resistor 82 ohm.
-- Output: The resulting noise signal is harvested from the Drain terminal and fed directly to the 12-bit ADC of the MYOSA motherboard.
+Output: The resulting random signal is harvested from the Drain terminal and fed directly to the 12-bit ADC pin 32 of the MYOSA motherboard.

 ### **2. Chaotic Hardware Environment**